vinsonchuong/puppet-strings/actions/open-tab/README.md

 * `tab` ([Promise<Tab>](../../interface#tab-object))

 ## Details
+When not given any arguments, `openTab` defaults to `about:blank`.

-`openTab` waits until the page is fully loaded and has not made a network request for `500ms`.
+When given a URL, `openTab` waits until the page is fully loaded and has not made a network request for `500ms`.
 Note that WebSocket connections are ignored.
 By default, `openTab` will wait at most 5 seconds and then throw an error.
 Set a custom timeout by passing in the `timeout` option.